hoanbklucky/eel4664-robotics-labs-webots-version/lab00_setup/README.md

 - Windows 10 or Windows 11
 - stable **Webots R2025a** (do not use a nightly or development build)
-- **Python 3.11 or 3.12, 64-bit**, installed from [python.org](https://www.python.org/downloads/windows/)
+- **Python 3.11, 3.12, or later, installed from [python.org](https://www.python.org/downloads/windows/)
 - Visual Studio Code
 - Git
 - NumPy and Matplotlib

-Keep the repository in a short local path such as `C:\eel4664-ur5e-labs`.
+Keep the repository in a short local path such as `C:\eel4664-robotic-labs`.
 Avoid OneDrive, SharePoint, network drives, and deeply nested paths.

 ## Part 1 - Install Python and Packages